 - Nokia through the years: The best and worst phones, in pictures

-However, at least they tried something different, with varying degrees of success.
 So join us as we celebrate some of the weirdest, wackiest and, we admit, ugliest phones we've seen over the last couple of decades.

 The Samsung P300 was a titchy phone that resembled a calculator.
 It was an odd design choice from a company that had crafted some pretty good looking phones before it, but certainly stood out from the crowd.

 In 2007, Bang & Olufsen and Samsung joined forces to create the Serenata.
-A phone with a heavy focus on being a music player with a slider out speaker.
+A phone with a heavy focus on being a music player with a slide out speaker.
 It was fairly bonkers looking and came with a hefty $2,000 price tag too.

 Before the Serenata, Bang & Olufsen and Samsung had the Serene.
 It was specifically designed to compete with high-end phones on the market.
 It had a snazzy design that included a power-assisted hinge to assist opening, an iPod-style scroll wheel and an LCD display but lacked decent specs.
 It also had a few flaws that made things like taking photos difficult and thus didn't prove terribly popular.